Owen Magee: Sydney Cove Redevelopment Authority

 After retiring from the Regular Army in 1970 Magee accepted the position of Executive Director of the Sydney Cove Redevelopment Authority.
 As such, he was in charge of a $300 million redevelopment program at The Rocks, a 14 ha slum district of historical value that was the home of many low-rent tenants.
 In what became known as the Battle of the Rocks, he was opposed by local residents and the powerful Builders Labourers Federation (BLP) led by Jack Mundey and Bob Pringle, who imposed green bans on the site until the BLF was deregistered in 1974.
 In the end, many historic buildings were saved, but the nature of the area was completely changed, and it was transformed into an up-market tourist attraction.
 In 1970, about 25,000 people visited The Rocks each year; forty years later, it attracted 9 million visitors per annum.

 Magee had memorials erected honouring people that had played a significant part in the history of Sydney Cove, such as George Barney, William Bligh, Robert Campbell and Lucy Osburn, but opposed plans to build a monument to Jack Munday.
 Magee resigned in 1985 over a conflict with Bob Carr concerning the redevelopment of Globe Street and the Clocktower in The Rocks.
 In retirement he did volunteer charity work, and served as Honorary Colonel Commandant of the Royal Australian Engineers.
 He remained active in debates on matters such as the proposed privatisation of the Snowy Mountains Authority, the Very Fast Train between Sydney and Melbourne, which he felt would be uneconomical, and the design of the Museum of Contemporary Art.
 He wrote a book on the Battle of the Rocks, titled, How The Rocks Was Won.

 Magee died on 14 May 2007.
 He was survived by his wife Beverly and sons Tom and Jeremy.

 Decorations

-Magee's decorations include the Pacific Star, War Medal 1939–1945, Australia Service Medal 1939–1945, United Nations Service Medal, Korea Medal, Vietnam Logistic and Support Medal, Australian Service Medal 1945–1975 and National Medal.
+Magee's decorations include the Pacific Star, War Medal 1939–1945, Australia Service Medal 1939–1945, Korea Medal, United Nations Service Medal, Vietnam Logistic and Support Medal, Australian Service Medal 1945–1975 and National Medal.